 Paul Pelosi bets up to $6M on Big Tech before powerful House committee passes sweeping antitrust measures

-The transactions were disclosed in a filing released on Friday, July 2
+The transactions were disclosed in a filing on Friday, July 2

 House Speaker Nancy Pelosi’s husband placed a bet of up to $6 million on Apple, Amazon and Google-parent company Alphabet ahead of a powerful House committee moving forward with bills aimed at reining in the powers of Big Tech.